gavinfielder/pft/README.md

 # Usage
  - `./test help` shows some help text and usage examples
- - `./test help all` shows more help text

 The executable accepts the following as queries:
  - `./test moul` runs all the enabled tests whose name starts with a string, in this case 'moul'